 Finding your current cost and the pitfalls that inhibit you from finding it

-Moving to the cloud is all we hear these days and Sales Reps love to throw “cost savings” to the Powers That Be in order for cloud migration to happen.
+Moving to the cloud is all we hear these days.
+Sales Reps love to throw “cost savings” to Decision Makers when trying to compare cloud computing to on premise environments to prove the cloud is a better option.
 In the ever fast paced IT world, decisions have to keep up with this pace and it’s difficult at times to really know (and calculate) the impact a decision makes on your cost savings.
-Migration to the cloud is one of those decisions.
+Migration to the cloud is one of those decisions when trying to compare cloud computing to your on premise environment.

 Before pulling the cloud trigger, let’s put value on your current costs:Determine the cost for running IaaS in house.
 The infrastructure cost includes hardware/software, back-up software, networks, and monitoring tools.
 Don’t forget the cost for providing power and the value of real estate where it resides as well.
 Next, look at the cost of the contractual agreements in place for each application.
 Finally, it takes a village to run the network so determine the cost of the people it takes to implement, develop and maintain all the things listed above.
 Analyzing all these costs allows the total cost of ownership to be ascertained.